Raffles Medical Group launches first app-based COVID-19 testing booking service in Singapore

 Raffles Medical Group (RMG), a large integrated private healthcare provider in Asia with facilities in Singapore, China, Japan, Vietnam and Cambodia, last week announced the first seamless app-based booking, payment and receipt of COVID-19 polymerase chain reaction (PCR) tests in Singapore.

 The announcement by RMG came after the official unveiling of the inaugural Air Travel Bubble (ATB) flights between Singapore and Hong Kong, which will happen from 22 November 2020.
 The ATB is a milestone arrangement between two aviation hubs and seeks to revive air travel in a safe and progressive way.
+[Update: the ATB has been deterred till early 2021 due to the recent high number of unlinked COVID-19 cases in Hong Kong.]

 Under the ATB, travelers between Singapore and Hong Kong will be subject to COVID-19 tests, in lieu of quarantine or Stay-Home Notice.
 There will be no restrictions on the purpose of travel and no requirement for a controlled itinerary or sponsorship.